moabk/swapdex-core/README.md

 Specifying the `--testnet` flag however will reconfigure your gwan instance a bit:

- * Instead of using the default data directory (`~/.wanchain` on Linux for example), gwan will nest itself one level deeper into a `testnet` subfolder (`~/.wanchain/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gwan attach` will try to attach to a production node endpoint by default.
+ * Instead of using the default data directory (`~/.swapdex` on Linux for example), sdx will nest itself one level deeper into a `testnet` subfolder (`~/.wanchain/testnet` on Linux).
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `sdx attach` will try to attach to a production node endpoint by default.
 E.g.
-   `gwan attach <datadir>/testnet/gwan.ipc`.
+   `sdx attach <datadir>/testnet/sdx.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main wanchain network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.